-The following Compensation Discussion & Analysis ("CD&A") describes the philosophy, objectives and structure of our executive compensation program for fiscal year 2020 (the year ending January 2, 2021).
+The following Compensation Discussion & Analysis ("CD&A") describes the philosophy, objectives and structure of our executive compensation program for fiscal year 2021 (the year ended January 1, 2022).
 This CD&A is intended to be read in conjunction with the tables following this section which provide further historical compensation information for our named executive officers ("NEOs") as identified below.
-Because the Company is a smaller reporting company ("SRC"), only Messrs.
-Blonigan, Moniz and Justyn are currently NEOs within the meaning of SEC rules and regulations.
-However, we have elected to provide voluntary disclosure as to Mr. Cho's compensation in order to provide our stockholders with additional information regarding the Company's executive compensation practices.
-Throughout this proxy statement, the use of the term NEO should be understood to include our three NEOs (within the meaning of SEC rules and regulations) as well as Mr. Cho.
-Intevac is a SRC under the rules promulgated by the SEC and complies with the disclosure requirements specifically applicable to SRCs.
-Based on these scaled requirements, the tables in this CD&A and after reflect the scaled disclosure available to SRCs.
-We have identified the following four executives as our NEOs for 2020:
+The Company is a smaller reporting company ("SRC") under the rules promulgated by the SEC and, as a result, the Company has fewer NEOs than a non-SRC.
+Under the SEC rules and regulations related to SRCs, Messrs.
+Blonigan, Moniz, and Cho, each of whom was an executive officer at the end of the fiscal year, and Mr. Justyn, who was no longer serving as an executive officer at the end of the fiscal year, were the Company's NEOs for fiscal year 2021:

-Name Position WENDELL BLONIGAN President and Chief Executive Officer JAMES MONIZ Executive Vice President and Chief Financial Officer JAY CHO Executive Vice President and GM, TFE TIMOTHY JUSTYN Executive Vice President and GM, Photonics
+Name OF NEO Position Wendell Blonigan Former President and Chief Executive Officer James Moniz Executive Vice President and Chief Financial Officer Jay Cho Former Executive Vice President and GM, TFE Timothy Justyn Former Executive Vice President and GM, Photonics